 or in the comfort of your own home by prior appointment.

 The cost of a funeral plan will depend on the options you choose, for example, the type of coffin and funeral vehicles, or if you require flowers, stationery or memorials.
 We can supply you with a free no obligation quotation detailing all of these costs.
+Please note, an additional administration charge of £250 applies to all our funeral plans.

 Will there be anything else to pay for at the time of the funeral?

-A Southern Co-operative Funeral Plan guarantees to provide the exact funeral services paid for with no hidden charges or conditions.
+A Southern Co-op Funeral Plan guarantees to provide the exact funeral services paid for with no hidden charges or conditions.
 Whether the funeral takes place in 5 or 50 years time, there will be nothing left to pay, covering all costs including any disbursements.

-The Southern Co-operative Funeral Plan does not cover funerals that take place aboard.
+The Southern Co-op Funeral Plan does not cover funerals that take place aboard.
 If you plan to go abroad, you should ensure that your travel or medical insurance policy includes full cover for repatriation costs.
 Once repatriated to the UK, the funeral plan can then be used to arrange the funeral as normal.

 If I die prior to completing the instalment plan, is the fixed price still guaranteed?